 Regional Growth Insights Request Sample Pages

 In 2021, the North American eSIM market held the most outstanding market share.
 It is anticipated to reach USD 6496.55 million by 2030, growing at a CAGR of 11.5% from 2022 to 2030.
-Likewise, the European eSIM market is projected to grow at a CAGR of 10.1% over the forecast period.
+Likewise, the European growth of eSIM market is projected to at a CAGR of 10.1% over the forecast period.
 These regions are pioneers in adopting the most recent technologies.
 At the same time, they are home to some of the most notable market participants, like NXP Semiconductors NV, STMicroelectronics, and Giesecke+Devrient Mobile Security GmbH, among others.
 These regions are also experiencing an increase in the prevalence of smart linked devices and connected automobiles.
 Due to these variables, it is anticipated that these two regions will maintain their dominance during the projected period.

 The major players in the global eSIM market are – Kigen, Deutsche Telekom AG, Giesecke+Devrient Mobile Security GmbH, Infineon Technologies AG, KORE Wireless, NXP Semiconductors N.V., Sierra Wireless, STMicroelectronics, Thales Group, Workz Group.